suhjohn/Asyncio-Study/asyncio_study/event_loop/README.md

 > An event loop essentially manages and distributes the execution of different tasks.
 It registers them and handles distributing the flow of control between them. https://hackernoon.com/asyncio-for-the-working-python-developer-5c468e6e2e8e

+> Event loops use cooperative scheduling: an event loop only runs one task at a time.
+Other tasks may run in parallel if other event loops are running in different threads.
+While a task waits for the completion of a future, the event loop executes a new task.

 # Hello World Revisited

 Let's start by writing a program to solve a very simple problem.